Android Terminology Topics

 • Android Debug Bridge (ADB):

-• ADB is a command-line tool that allows communication between a developer’s computer and an Android device or emulator.
+• Android Debug Bridge (ADB) is a versatile command-line tool that lets us communicate between a developer’s computer and a connected Android device or emulator.

 • SDK Manager:

-• The SDK Manager is a tool within Android Studio that enables developers to download and manage different versions of the Android SDK, as well as additional development tools, platforms, and system images for testing on various Android devices.
+• The SDK Manager is a tool within Android Studio that enables developers to download and manage the various components or versions of the Android Software Development Kit (SDK), which is necessary for developing Android applications., as well as additional development tools, platforms, and system images for testing on various Android devices.

 • The AVD Manager allows developers to create and manage virtual Android devices (AVDs) for use with the Android Emulator.